 Monitoring combined with adaptive management actions can help address restoration challenges.
-Since the amendment was approved by the Coastal Commission, weed management within the restrictive permit conditions was subsequently expanded during Years 3 - 5.
+Since the amendment was approved by the Coastal Commission, weed management within the restrictive permit conditions was subsequently expanded during Years 3 - 6.
 Weed succession refers to the growth of other weed species following the removal of one type of vegetation and is further discussed below after five years of data on plant regrowth.
 Unfortunately, many non-native species are highly adapted to respond quickly and grow much faster than their native competitors.
 While iceplant removal efforts were largely a success, with only scattered minimal re-growth present in a few areas, many other nonnatives (including both perennials and annuals) continued to invade the site.
 However, the high level of invasion that was seen in Year 1 of a few key species shifted in Year 2 and was less present.
-Similarly to Year 2, Years 3 - 5 saw varied invasion based on project area and season, with some areas more resistant than others.
+Years 2 - 6saw varied invasion based on project area and season, with some areas more resistant than others.
 A strong continued maintenance regime is recommended and will continue.
-Once COVID-19 restrictions lessen and with appropriate protocols in place, community restoration events will continue to be held that strategically target non-native vegetation growth on-site using species-specific removal strategies as described further below.
-Volunteer participants during Year 6 restoration events will be given a thorough briefing on non-native plants being targeted during the event and will be guided by TBF staff on removal techniques.
+At community restoration events, volunteer participants were given a thorough briefing on non-native plants being targeted during the event and were guided by TBF staff on removal techniques.

-Table 10 provides a list of invasive species, with subsequent descriptions by species of the adaptive management efforts undertaken in Year 5, anecdotal results based on recurrence, and recommendations by species for Year 6.
-TBF will continue focus on removing the dominant invaders in Year 6 as part of ongoing long-term maintenance of the site and will also focus efforts on protecting the newly added container stock native plants and seedlings.
-Additional supplemental revegetation options are also being considered for Year 6, as discussed in several chapters above.
+Table 7 provides a list of invasive species, with subsequent descriptions by species of the adaptive management efforts undertaken in Year 6, anecdotal results based on recurrence, and recommendations by species for Year 7.
+TBF will continue focus on removing the dominant invaders in Year 7 as part of ongoing long-term maintenance of the site and will also focus efforts on protecting the container stock native plants added in Year 5.